30 Best Museums in the U.S.

 The highly interactive institution covers everything from the environment of the Everglades to the production of electricity and the inner workings of the body.
 You'll also see a rare model of a dinosaur as they actually were: feathered.

-Highly geared towards children, there is also a three-level aquarium where you can see many species native to South Florida as well as other fascinating animals from around the world.
+Geared towards children, there is also a three-level aquarium where you can see many species native to South Florida as well as other animals from around the world.

 Must-See at the Frost Museum: The Mammoths Hall